DISCOVERING GOD’S PURPOSE FOR YOUR LIFE (Part 2)

 The Scripture warns, “And if you have not been faithful in what is another man’s, who will give you what is your own?
 (Luke 16:12 NKJV).

-Therefore, serve faithfully, diligently, lovingly and joyfully wherever you are now on the way to where God has called you to fulfil His divine purpose.
+Therefore, serve faithfully, diligently, lovingly and joyfully wherever you are now while on the way to where God has called you to fulfil His divine purpose.

 Prayer: My Dear Heavenly Father, thank You for showing me how to find my divine purpose in life.
 Dear Holy Spirit, help me not to relent in seeking until I find and understand my divine calling and purpose in life, in Jesus’ name.
 Amen.